sylhare/webkit/ReadMe.md

 # webkit  [![Codacy Badge](https://api.codacy.com/project/badge/Grade/3add1f97018e4710ab17fa9c94234508)](https://www.codacy.com/app/Sylhare/webkit?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=Sylhare/webkit&amp;utm_campaign=Badge_Grade)

 Some tests and junks on web, javascript, CSS and HTML.
-Because at list with github it can be stored online and I know where to look to find them.
+Because at least with github it can be stored online and I know where to look to find them.
 You know that feeling like "I knew how to do it, where did I put that ... oh right I made a junk repo out of it :+1:".
-But like why are you even reading this :eyes:
+Are you really reading this? :eyes:

 ## Start learning